-There is an unexpected amount of charcoal lighter fluid subs out there that even we weren’t aware of.
+There are an unexpected amount of charcoal lighter fluid subs out there that even we weren’t aware of.

-Whether you decide to ditch the fluid for a safer alternative or you’ve just run out of it at the time of grilling up some food, try some of these tricks next time you’re ready to get your grates hot.
+Whether you decide to ditch the fluid for a safer alternative or you’ve just run out of it at the time of grilling up some food, try some of these tricks next time you’re ready to get your charcoal grate hot.